RedisLabs/redislabs-docs/content/rdi/installation/pacemaker.md

   gvb-deb7-1: Online
 ```

-## Set up Pacemaker to Launch and Control Debezium Server
+## Set up Pacemaker to manage Debezium Server

-The VM cluster is now ready to run Debezium Servers.
+The cluster is now ready to run Debezium Server.

-There are two methods for launching Debezium Server with Pacemaker:
+You can launch Debezium Server with Pacemaker in one of the following ways:

-- [Running Debezium Server as a Container](#running-debezium-server-as-a-container) using the Heartbeat resource agent for [Podman](https://podman.io/) or [Docker](https://www.docker.com/)
+- [Run Debezium Server as a Container](#running-debezium-server-as-a-container) using the Heartbeat resource agent for [Podman](https://podman.io/) or [Docker](https://www.docker.com/)
-- [Running Debezium Server as a Standalone Java Process](#running-debezium-server-as-a-standalone-java-process) using the systemd resource agent
+- [Run Debezium Server as a Standalone Java Process](#running-debezium-server-as-a-standalone-java-process) using the `systemd` resource agent

-### Running Debezium Server as a Container
+### Run Debezium Server as a container

 Repeat the following steps on each of the Pacemaker cluster nodes.

-#### Provide the Debezium Configuration File
+#### Provide the Debezium configuration file

 Debezium Server expects to find file _application.properties_ in a specified directory.
-Use the file created through command `redis-di scaffold` (edited for your source database) and upload it to the home directory of each VM:
+Use the file created through command `redis-di scaffold` (edited for your source database) and upload it to the home directory of each virtual machine in your cluster:

 ```bash
 mkdir conf
 mv application.properties conf
 ```

-#### Create the Pacemaker Resource for the Debezium Container
+#### Create the Pacemaker resource for the Debezium container

 > This guide uses Podman to illustrate the required commands.
 If you are using the Docker resource agent, simply replace `podman` with `docker` below.